 On the bus ride to Oviedo, I grumble to myself about the limitations not having a Spanish driver’s license presents.
 Buses and trains are nice, but aren’t always convenient for vacationing outside reasonably sized cities.

+I frown and sigh longingly at the hills scattered with colorful houses and farmland rushing past the window glass.
 In the end, it’s much better than focusing on the teenage couple seated directly in front of me, who are loudly smacking their lips around sandwiches, never quite closing their mouths and talking a mile a minute between sloppy kisses.

 When an hour later, I arrive at the Oviedo bus station, it’s time to get oriented, and dump my luggage at my lodgings, El Hotel Vetusta.
 As is the case with so many of the hotels I’m willing to pay for in Europe, my hotel room is tiny and barely contains its double bed, but is very clean and includes a private bathroom and a breakfast of café con leche and a sandwich or pastry.